|

 Gödel, Kurt

 On Formally Undecidable Propositions of Principia Mathematica and Related Systems I (1931) -- Can any system of rules fully capture truth?
 Any system that claims to explain everything will fail -- because there will always be truths the system cannot see.
-Reality is always richer than the systems we build to explain it.
-A major insight of history.
+Reality is always richer than systems built to explain it.

 On Undecidable Propositions of Formal Mathematical Systems (1934) -- Math, the last refuge of truth.
 But Gödel demonstrated an irreducible level of unknowability.
 If math fails, all rational systems face limits, with boundary for reason itself.
 Not a flaw but a universal structural feature.